dillonkearns/elm-graphql/README.md

 Thank you [Romario](https://github.com/romariolopezc) for adding [`OptionalArgument.map`](https://github.com/dillonkearns/elm-graphql/pull/73)!

+Thank you [Aaron White](https://github.com/aaronwhite) for [your pull request to improve the performance and stability of the `elm-format` step](https://github.com/dillonkearns/elm-graphql/pull/87)! 🎉

 ## Roadmap

 All core features are supported.
 That is, you can build any query or mutation